 Another approach to segmentation is to investigate characteristics of the constituent paths of the route to determine whether they belong to a meaningful higher-level entity.
-Other work (see, for example, Höök (91) has explored the hypothesis that recurring higher-level patterns can be found in route descriptions.
+Other work (Höök, 1991) has explored the hypothesis that recurring higher-level patterns can be found in route descriptions.
 A frequently occurring pattern consists of three segments corresponding to the beginning, middle and end of a route; typically these involve, respectively, getting onto a main thoroughfare or higher-level road, travelling along that road, and then leaving that road to reach the destination via a number of lower-level roads.
 We refer to this route pattern as 'BME'.
 For example:

-- How do I get from Macquarie University to the Queen Victoria Building, in the City? - [Well, first you get onto Epping Road $B$], [then you continue ahead via the freeway, following signs to the City $M$].
-[Exit at Druit Street, then the QVB is not far from there $E$].
+- How do I get from Macquarie University to the Queen Victoria Building, in the City? - [Well, first you get onto Epping Road B], [then you continue ahead via the freeway, following signs to the City M].
+[Exit at Druitt Street, then the QVB is not far from there E].